 Starting your resume with a summary also helps grab the attention of schools and immediately explains why you’re the best candidate for the position.

-Each sentence or bullet point of your summary should focus on an achievement, and include numbers that support your ability to handle the work.
+Each sentence of your summary should focus on an achievement, and include numbers that support your ability to handle the work.
 Here’s an example from our tutor resume:

 Created and implemented 47 high-quality lesson plans over a 9-month period.